-1) Even if Apple doesn’t mind Hackintosh for personal use, I recommend it only for playfulness and exposing yourself to macOS world, if you don’t already own a Mac, but want to try it out without investing in the platform.
+1) Even if Apple doesn’t mind Hackintosh for personal use, I recommend it only for playfulness and exposing yourself to macOS world.

 2) While most things will work, iTunes will not work.
 DRMed content from iTunes Store will not play; your Hackintosh will freeze, and you will need a reboot.